 Avoid Fast Food

 This one is fairly self-explanatory.
 Fast-food consumption has strong positive associations with weight gain and insulin resistance, suggesting that fast food increases the risk of obesity and type 2 diabetes .
 Fast food is loaded with trans fats and high-glycemic carbohydrates – both of which reduce insulin sensitivity via different methods.
-If you want to increase insulin sensitivity, fast food should be way down on your list of indulgences (should be anyways!).
+Fast food should be way down on your list of indulgences.

 Get Your Vitamin E